Nest Thermostat E vs Nest Learning Thermostat (3rd Gen) full review

 If you're in the US, you can mostly ignore this section.
 Installation of either Nest device is almost identical, and quick enough to do at home so long as you're comfortable with a screwdriver and a bit of re-wiring.
 You should't need professional help to install either - though it is of course available if you're a total DIY-phobe.

 Once again, in the UK it's a little trickier.
 The Thermostat E installation is roughly similar to the two US models: the bulk of the work consists of unscrewing your old thermostat from the wall, identifying and disconnecting the wires, and re-wiring them appropriately into the Heat Link E, which you then mount and wirelessly connect to the thermostat itself.
 It takes an hour or so to install, and is easy enough - again, assuming you're happy with a screwdriver and learning how to read some electrical diagrams.

-The regular Nest is a trickier installation job in the UK, which is why Nest recommends professional installation - but in all honesty it mostly requires the same skills as the E. You'll need to connect a Heat Link up to your boiler, in addition to replacing your thermostat, but once again this mostly just involves unscrewing some bits and moving some wires.
+The regular Nest is a trickier installation job in the UK, and because it involves diving into your boiler, Nest is legally required to recommend professional installation - but in all honesty it mostly requires the same skills as the E. You'll need to connect a Heat Link up to your boiler, in addition to replacing your thermostat, but once again this mostly just involves unscrewing some bits and moving some wires.
 The voltages can be higher, but as long as you switch the power off before you begin, this shouldn't really be all that much harder than installing the Thermostat E.